alcantarar/ASB_Tutorial/breakout_1.md

 3. How to remove a specific file from being staged (`git restore HEAD FILENAME`; line 5)
 4. Names of the changed file(s) (line 6).

-#### 2. Tell Git when to make the commit
+#### 2 & 3.
+Tell Git when to make the commit and what changed
 To continue using the "snapshot" analogy, you need to decide when to take the "snapshot".
-In this case, you fixed a bug and this represents a meaningful level of changes made to your script.
+In this case, you changed some code and this represents a meaningful level of changes made to your script.
 To help organize commits, you need to add a message that will be associated with the staged changes.
 For now, make it short and sweet.
 For more information on meaningful commit messages, read [this blog post](https://chris.beams.io/posts/git-commit/) later.
 Remember: Git will only commit the *staged* changes.
+Commit changes by using the `commit` command with the `-m` (message) tag:
 ```
 $ git commit -m "COMMIT MESSAGE GOES HERE IN QUOTATIONS"
 ```